umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-backoffice-api/polymorphic-output-in-the-management-api.md

 For security reasons, the `System.Text.Json` serializer will not serialize types that are not explicitly referenced at compile time.

-This can be a challenge with when dealing with polymorphic API outputs.
+This can be a challenge when dealing with polymorphic API outputs.
 As a workaround, the Management API provides two options for enabling polymorphic outputs.

 ## Polymorphism by interface